Try Forest Breathing for a winter wellness recharge

 Back when we lived in Calgary, we would jump at any chance to grab our gear and head out into the mountains.
 This one crisp winter morning, after my partner and I had crazy hectic weeks at work, I looked at him and we both knew exactly where to go.

-Cross-country skiers enjoy the pure forest air near Grande Prairie.
+Cross-country skiers enjoying the pure forest air.

 Just outside of Banff there is a waterfall trail to Johnson Canyon.
 In the summer and early fall, it is spectacular, but in the winter, it is a pure take-your-breath-away experience.